-At the end of the first three weeks of a grading period parents will be given a written progress report.
+At the end of the first three weeks of a grading period parents will recieve a written progress report.
 If the students grade is near or below 70, or is below the expected level of performance.
 If the student receives a grade lower than 70 in any class or subject at the end of a grading period, the parent will be requested to schedule a conference with the teacher of that class or subject.
-[See Working Together on page 3, for how to schedule a conference.]
+[See Parent and Family Engagement on page 20, for how to schedule a conference.]